pingcap/docs-cn/tools/syncer.md

 You can see that by using `syncer`, the updates in MySQL are automatically synchronised in TiDB.

-## Supporting synchronising data from sharded tables
+## Support synchronising data from sharded tables

 `Syncer` supports importing data from sharded tables into one table within one database according to the `route-rules`.